kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 ## Disabled Index
 **Check Id:** 34

-An index rebuild or reorganization will enabled disabled indexes.
-It is now best practices to delete instead of disable if not needed.
+An index rebuild or reorganization will enable disabled indexes.
+Delete these indexes instead of disabling them if the index or the statistics are not needed.
+If the metadata is still useful then just disable the index but ensure you disabled indexes are excluded from your index maintenance processes.

 [Back to top](#top)